superstarcoder/MazeGenerators/README.md

 # Maze Generators
-Maze Generators is a fun project I worked on that uses some popular maze generator algotithims to generates mazes.
-I made this project using python and python's graphics library called pygame
+Maze Generators is a fun project I worked on that uses some popular maze generator algorithims to generate mazes.
+I made this project using python and python's graphics library named pygame

 ## Note